Predators vs. Penguins Prediction & Picks - November 28

 Predators vs. Penguins Prediction & Picks: Line, Spread, Over/Under - November 28

-The Nashville Predators (10-10) will try to prolong a five-game win streak when they take on the Pittsburgh Penguins (10-10) at home on Tuesday, November 28 at 8:00 PM ET on ESPN+, BSSO, and SportsNet PT.
+The Nashville Predators (10-10) host the Pittsburgh Penguins (10-10) at Bridgestone Arena on Tuesday, November 28 at 8:00 PM ET on ESPN+, BSSO, and SportsNet PT.
+The Predators have won five straight games.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.